Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Discussion

 \subsection{Extensions}

-Non-negative matrix factorization (NMF) is an integral component of FaBiSearch and the graphical method.
-Our simulations and data analysis show that NMF has the capability to create a low rank approximation of the data and retain dominant network (or clustering) structures.
-For FaBiSearch, we concluded that the algorithms of \cite{NIPS2000_1861} performed best for our data, however, we also considered other algorithms including the alternating Least Square (ALS) approach, which minimises an Euclidean-based objective function, that is regularized to favour sparse basis matrices or sparse coefficient matrices.
-For more details on possible alternatives, see \cite{fabisearch}.
-Furthermore, our proposed binary search method in FabiSearch is computationally faster than standard sequential search, but is possibly limiting in that it is a purely greedy method.
+Non-negative matrix factorization (NMF) is an integral component of FaBiSearch and the proposed graphical method.
+Our simulations and data analysis show that NMF is capable of creating a low rank approximation of the data and retain dominant network (or clustering) structures.
+For FaBiSearch, we concluded that the algorithms of \cite{NIPS2000_1861} in combination with the generalized Kullback-Leibler divergence performed best for our simulations and fMRI data, however, we also considered other algorithms including the Alternating Least Square (ALS) approach, which minimises an Euclidean-based objective function, that is regularized to favour sparse basis matrices or sparse coefficient matrices.
+Our choices provided a balance between specificity and sensitivity in all signals examined in our large scale simulation study and others not included.
+Hence, all have been calibrated on higher dimensions.
+The practitioner has the option to use alternatives to these in our R package \textbf{fabisearch} \citep{fabisearch}.

+Furthermore, our proposed binary search method in FabiSearch is computationally faster than standard sequential searches, but is possibly limiting in that it is a purely greedy method.
+In particular, by iteratively halving the search space, binary search improves upon the sequential, exhaustive search of binary segmentation by reducing the worst case search size from $O(T)$ to $O(\log{T})$, where $T$ is the number of indices to be evaluated.
 More exploration into non-greedy methods might yield more favourable results and/or decrease computational load.
-We also intend to explore other change point segmentation methods such as isolate detect \cite{anastasiou}.
+We also intend to explore other change point segmentation methods such as isolate detect \citep{anastasiou}.
 As an extension to monitoring change points in network objects, we intend to incorporate higher order structures, such as tensors, in the NMF procedure of FaBiSearch.
-Finally, we have shown that the residuals between $\boldsymbol{Y}$ and $\boldsymbol{W} \cdot \boldsymbol{H}$ in NMF contain important information about the clustering and dependence structure, however, its likely there are alternative methods of extracting this information.
+Finally, we have shown that the residuals between $\boldsymbol{X}$ and $\boldsymbol{W} \cdot \boldsymbol{H}$ in NMF contain important information about the clustering and dependence structure, however, its likely there are alternative methods of extracting this information.